Jerónimo Martins – Building a culture that drives growth

 €26.5bn+ Group revenues in 2023, making cultural alignment a commercial priority¹

 With such scale comes complexity.
 Creating a genuinely shared culture across a workforce this large is not a communications challenge.
-It is a strategic one.
+Rather, it’s a strategic one.
 The same values must resonate with a logistics worker in Gdańsk, a store manager in Bogotá and a finance director in Lisbon.
-They must feel relevant, not imposed.
+And they must feel relevant, not imposed.
 Inspiring, not corporate.

-In 2023, the moment had come for Jerónimo Martins to move beyond inherited values that no longer reflected the organisation’s ambition or scale.
-They needed to define a new cultural framework that could unite a global workforce and serve as a genuine guide for how the business grows.
+Consequently, the moment had come for Jerónimo Martins to move beyond inherited values that no longer reflected the organisation’s ambition or scale.
+In 2023, the Group set out to define a new cultural framework that could unite its global workforce and serve as a genuine guide for how the business grows.

 The challenge